-However, unearthing a pyramid within an MLM business structure is not easy as it involves an in depth analysis and understanding the flow of the compensation structure.
-Many masks themselves for years before they are exposed in the media, in which by then, many would have lost their hard earned money.
+However, unearthing a pyramid within an MLM business structure is not easy as it involves in-depth analysis and understanding of the flow of the compensation structure.
+Many masks themselves for years before they are exposed in the media, in which by then, many would have lost their hard-earned money.

 So always ask your sponsor, what do you have to do to earn money in the MLM.
 Challenge his or her answers until you are convinced that the company isn’t operating a pyramid scheme behind the scene.